bhagyalakshmic/Data_Visualization_with_Python/README.md

 # Data_Visualization_with_Python
-Fifth workshop in a series of five Python workshops.

-Building on topics of the "Introduction to Python 1 and 2", "Intermediate Python", and "Data Analysis with Python" workshops.
+Building on topics of the "Foundations of Python" series, and "Data Manipulation with Python" workshop.
 Basic knowledge of Python or attendance these workshops is strongly recommended.

 ### Data Visualization with Python